prismarinenetwork/EaglerHackerList/README.md

-this is made 100% in html5 so its easy port
+this is made 100% in html5

-I am still learning how to code so sorry the website dosent look all fancy yet please star if you like :)
+I am still learning how to code so sorry the website dosent look all fancy yet

+please star if you like :)